 Other Sub-Prime Credit Cards

 is an unsecured credit card targeted at those with poor credit.
 It is issued by Columbus Bank and Trust.
 You do not have to pay any application fees and you will get a response after 30 seconds when you apply online.
 Read our review of the Aspire Visa Gold

 If you have bad credit and yet want to have a travel reward card, then the New Millennium Bank Secured Platinum Visa® or Mastercard® may suit you.
 It is a secured credit card with rewards.
-When we receive your processing fee you will be sent instructions by e-mail on how to redeem a "FREE COMPANION AIRFARE.*" You can travel to most major US cities when you purchase one adult round trip airfare.
+After paying your processing fee you will be sent instructions by e-mail on how to redeem a "FREE COMPANION AIRFARE.*" You can travel to most major US cities when you purchase one adult round trip airfare.

 You will also be automatically enrolled in The World's Best Travel Club.com where you will receive discounts and low, low prices on all your travel needs!